xdeama/personal-site-hugo/hugo/content/en/portfolio/_index.md

 - Head of IT at Habona Invest, an asset manager from Frankfurt am Main,
 - Application Manager in reporting at Union Investment,
 - and Software Engineer in the financial industry for Cofinpro AG.

-I have been active in the IT industry since 2010.

 My [project portfolio]({{< ref "/projects" >}}), [CV]({{< ref "/about/cv" >}}), and [LinkedIn profile](https://www.linkedin.com/in/dmalolepszy) {{< linkedin-icon >}}&nbsp;provide an overview of the projects of my recent years.